This is a simple html file skeleton that you can use to get you

 The general format for adding an attribute and a value for the attribute is:

-The <p> tag defines a paragraph.
+The <p> tag defines

-The <i> tag displays text in italics.
+The <em> tag displays text

-The <b> tag displays text in bold.
+The <strong> tag displays text

 Example HTML: